 Little Fox Bakery

-A mother/daughter team are behind one of Bowling Green's newest and most popular bakeries.
-Diane and Alison Taylor launched Little Fox Bakery a couple of years ago and recently moved into a new home on Park Row overlooking Fountain Square Park.
+A mother/daughter team are behind one of Bowling Green's most popular bakeries.
+Diane and Alison Taylor launched Little Fox Bakery a couple of years ago and moved into a new home on Park Row overlooking Fountain Square Park.
 Alison is the mind behind these delicious treats, while Diane handles business operations.

 Little Fox Bakery is a small, artisanal shop that offers a modern twist on traditional treats.
 The main attraction is its cupcakes, which range in flavors from classic vanilla to roasted red bell pepper to honey and sage.
 Cookies, scones, muffins, homemade pop tarts, macarons, and pie-by-the-slice each Friday round out the lineup.
 Little Fox also offers gluten-free and vegan options, as well as custom orders.